Ferré Gola: 2024–present: performances and standalone releases

-On 20–21 April 2024, Gola performed two consecutive sold-out concerts with Jet 7 at the Adidas Arena in Paris.
-He was joined onstage by several guests, including Tiesco Le Sultan, Singuila, Barbara Pravi, Koffi Olomide, Hiro, and Chily.
-He thus became the second artist overall to perform there and the first African artist to do so.
-On 15 June, he held another sold-out performance at Geneva Arena in Switzerland.
-Later that month, on 29 June, he took the stage at Brussels's Couleur Café festival, which ran from June 28 to 30 at Osseghem Park.
-On 23–24 June, he staged two consecutive concerts in Bukavu, starting with the VIP charity event "Dîner de bienfaisance" at Hôtel Résidence, aimed at raising funds for humanitarian projects in eastern DRC.
+On 20–21 April 2024, Ferré Gola performed two sold-out concerts with Jet Set at the Adidas Arena in Paris.
+He was joined onstage by several guests, including Tiesco Le Sultan, Singuila, Barbara Pravi, Koffi Olomidé, Hiro, and Chily.
+He thus became the second artist overall to perform there and the first African musician to do so.
+On 15 June, he held another sold-out performance, at Geneva Arena in Switzerland.
+On 23–24 June, he staged two consecutive concerts in Bukavu, starting with the VIP charity event "Dîner de bienfaisance" at Hôtel Résidence, aimed at raising funds for humanitarian projects in the eastern DRC.
 The second, titled "Le Padre", took place at Collège Alfajiri during the Renaissance Festival.
-On 17 November, he took the stage at the 10th edition of the Amani Festival in Goma.
+Later that month, he took the stage at Brussels's Couleur Café festival, which ran from 28 to 30 June at Osseghem Park.
+On 17 November, he performed at the tenth edition of the Amani Festival in Goma.